-- projection model for the year ending 31 December 2017 and the first quarter of 2018 and its consistency with our understanding of the Group's planned activities. - Comparing the approved 2017 expenditure budget by area of interest for exploration and evaluation activity with the cash flow projection inputs. - Comparing forecast administration expenses with actual levels of expenditure for the 2016 year and obtaining explanations for any significant differences. - Obtaining representations from management and the directors as to the adequacy of cash resources and the completeness of financial statement disclosures in respect of going concern.
+- projection model for the year ending 31 December 2018 and its consistency with our understanding of the Group's planned activities. - Comparing the approved 2018 expenditure budget by area of interest for exploration and evaluation activity with the cash flow projection inputs. - Comparing forecast administration expenses with actual levels of expenditure for the 2017 year and obtaining explanations for any significant differences. - Obtaining representations from management and the directors as to the adequacy of cash resources and the completeness of financial statement disclosures in respect of going concern.